 The success of the Gatsby Benchmarks in England is starting to be replicated in other European countries.
-Anecdotally, we know there is interest from many countries across Europe and as far away as Australia.
-This paper has presented an exploration of three countries that are further along their own benchmark journey.
+Anecdotally, we know there is interest from many countries/special administrative regions across Europe and as far away as Australia.
+This paper has presented an exploration of two countries, Spain and Norway, and the special administrative region of Hong Kong, which are further along their own benchmark journey.
 Both Spain and Hong Kong have taken the benchmarks and adapted them to their specific needs.
 This has resulted in localised branding, the merging of some benchmarks, the subdivision of others and the establishment of new ones.
 The new ones have addressed the cultural needs for more family input into career decisions in Spain and Hong Kong, and recognise the importance of family at this stage of young people's lives.
 This shows that the benchmarks can be shaped to the needs of different cultural contexts without any loss to their integrity.

 Norway is at an earlier stage of its journey and has adopted the original benchmarks for use with schools.
-All the countries have identified gaps in their existing provision and acknowledge how the Gatsby Benchmarks and the underpinning infrastructure can help to address these.
+All have identified gaps in their existing provision and acknowledge how the Gatsby Benchmarks and the underpinning infrastructure can help to address these.
 The evidence base and the continued research in England to monitor their implementation and evaluate their impact has contributed to the confidence in the framework.

-It may be useful to consider an international Gatsby Benchmarks community of practice that could support countries with an interest in adopting the benchmarks.
-It would continue to collect case studies of international implementation, helping countries around the world learn from each other and ensuring that the benchmarks continued to develop and adapt to different cultural contexts.
+It may be useful to consider an international Gatsby Benchmarks community of practice that could support countries/special administrative regions with an interest in adopting the benchmarks.
+It would continue to collect case studies of international implementation, helping those around the world learn from each other and ensuring that the benchmarks continued to develop and adapt to different cultural contexts.
 An international community of practice would extend the available evidence base and capture international impact data to contribute to a more global definition of 'good guidance'.